robertocirillo/mcp-bridge/docs/DECISIONS.md

 - Or is it better to pass through more provider-specific errors?
 - How much detail should be exposed to visual builders vs hidden in logs?

-### Q7 – External guardrail/bias detection service

-- When should bias/guardrail *detection* be extracted into a separate service (while keeping *enforcement* in the bridge)?
-- What is the minimal API contract (ALLOW/MODIFY/BLOCK + reason codes + policy version)?
-- What should be the failure strategy if the detection service is unavailable (fail-open vs fail-closed)?

 ### Q6 – Long-running tasks and cancellation

 - When A2A supports non-blocking mode: